chaoticgd/vutrace/README.md

 | - | - | - | - |
 | 0x0 | offset | u16 | VU memory address (in bytes). |
 | 0x2 | data | u32 | Data to be written. |

-## Known Issues

-- vutrace: The GS packet parser assumes that the data transfer to the GS is instant.
-- vutrace: Parsing of REGLIST primitives is not supported.
-- patch: Traces don't start and end on vsync so it doesn't always trace an entire frame.
-- patch: The framebuffer dumps aren't synced with the VU state dumps.